maturoandrew/text_analysis/README.md

  (line 105 in stringscore.py) that was initially decided off of my own intuition but should be further tuned.
 Another test can also be added where common words are removed and only words of *value* are compared between the two blocks.
+The last pieces that can be tidied are mostly aesthetics.
+ The psot request could carry txt files.
+The html can be scrapped depending on common use cases.